-Mark Alexander, a British creative hailing from Horsham, UK, embarked on his artistic voyage later in life than most.
+Mark Alexander, Born in Horsham, UK, embarked on his artistic voyage later in life than most.
 Without the initial advantage of formal artistic training, he tenaciously pursued and attained a BFA degree from the esteemed Ruskin School of Art at Oxford University in 1996, charting an unconventional path to his craft.
 His artistic endeavors have graced the walls of prestigious venues across the globe, including the iconic Saatchi Gallery and the venerable Royal Academy in London, the avant-garde Broadway 1602 Gallery in New York, the culturally significant Centre Pompidou Foundation in Paris, the artistic haven of Kunsthalle in Basel, and the distinguished Gemäldegalerie in Berlin.

 Bode Museum Berlin .
 Photo credit .
 Humphrey Ocean.